-To assess the model simulations, we use local observations data from the R/V Revelle.
+To assess the model simulations, we use local observation data from the R/V Revelle.
 SSTs taken are obtained from the ship's intake thermosalinograph at 5 m depth corrected to represent the skin temperature based on the Sea Snake floating thermistor at 5 cm depth (Edson et al., 2016; de Szoeke et al., 2015).
-In the following the SST used as reference will be the SST skin temperature.
+In the following the SST used as a reference will be the SST skin temperature.

-Reference turbulent fluxes are obtained from the NOAA PSD (Physical Science Division) and provided by C. Fairall and L. Bariteau at hourly frequency.
-Two products are derived from high-frequency field measurements, either computed using Eddy Covariance (EC) or Inertio-Dissipative (ID) methods.
-We also use both Conductivity Temperature

-150 Depth (CTD) casts and the Oregon State University Chameleon profiler to get ocean temperature and salinity profiles, as well as Acoustic Doppler Current Profiler (ADCP) records to get current profiles (Moum, 2016).
-The Oregon State University Chameleon profiler also provides profiles of the Brunt-Vaisala frequency.
+Reference turbulent fluxes are obtained from the NOAA PSD (Physical Science Division) and provided by Chris Fairall and Ludovic Bariteau at hourly frequency.
+Two products are derived from high-frequency field measurements, either computed using eddy covariance (EC) or inertiodissipative (ID) methods.
+We also use both conductivity- temperature-depth (CTD) casts and the Oregon State University Chameleon profiler to get ocean temperature and salinity profiles, as well as acoustic Doppler current profiler (ADCP) records to get current profiles (Moum, 2016).
+The Oregon State University Chameleon profiler also provides profiles of the Brunt-Vaïsala frequency.

-Several reanalysis products are also used, both for the atmosphere and the ocean.
+Several reanalysis products are also used for both the atmosphere and the ocean.
 For the ocean, we have used ORAS5 (Zuo et al., 2019) and Glorys2V4 (Ferry et al., 2012).
-Both have a resolution of 0.25° with a latitudinal refinement to 0.15° near the equator.
+Both have a resolution of 0.25° with a latitudinal refinement to 0.15° near the Equator.
 For the atmosphere, we have used the ERA-Interim daily data (Dee et al., 2011).

-In this study, as we are more interested by the mean behaviour of the model in simulated SST diurnal cycles, we have chosen to calculate the mean diurnal temperature range (DTR) as the amplitude of the mean SST cycle averaged over the period of analysis.
-In practice, DTR is the difference between the maximum and the minimum temperature of the mean daily cycle.
-This choice mainly reduces the values of DTR but does not impact on the main outcomes of this study.
+In this study, as we are more interested in the mean behavior of the model in simulating SST diurnal cycles, we have chosen to calculate the mean diurnal temperature range (DTR) as the amplitude of the mean SST cycle averaged over the period of analysis.
+In practice, DTR is the difference between the maximum and minimum temperature of the mean daily cycle.
+This choice mainly reduces the values of DTR but does not impact the main outcomes of this study.

-160 3.3 Atmospheric model setup
+3.3 Atmospheric model setup